Choose between failure and success. Cheatgrass, left, or solid local natives with no weeds, on right.

 7. Expand successes over larger areas, ONLY after you have produced successful techniques in your test plots.

-sowing should produce the following plant diameters:
+Performance standards for local Great Basin native grasses, within two years from sowing should produce the following plant diameters:

-Updated September 7, 2017.
+Updated January 14, 2018.
 Back to Craig Dremann's main Contents page.